Engusseus/Warframe-Market-Set-Profit-Analyzer/README.md

 ### Classic CLI Usage

-You can still run the classic script for CSV/XLSX output:
+You can still run the classic script for CSV/XLSX output (deprecated in UI mode):
 ```bash
 python wf_market_analyzer.py
 ```